life-without-barriers/lambda-authentication/README.md

 exports.myAuthorizer = authorizer({
   path: '/my-cool-site', // The path to your API
   logger: bunyan.createLogger({ name: 'my-app' }), // Accepts any bunyan logger. optional
-  audience: 'abc123', // The openid connect client id
+  audience: 'abc123', // The audience
-  discoveryUrl: 'https://my-openid-server/.well-known/openid-configuration', // the openid connect discovery URL
-  issuer: 'my-openid-org', // the openid connect issuer
+  issuer: 'my-openid-org', // the issuer
-  cookieName: 'foo' // the name of the cookie that contains the JWT })
+  cookieName: 'foo', // the name of the cookie that contains the JWT
+  secret: 'secret key for HMAC signing'
+})
 ```